ColinKennedy/ways/docs/troubleshooting.rst

     #          ('/jobs/foo/thing', DataPlugin('etc', 'etc', 'etc'))]

-trace_method_resolution works by taking the Context from its first plugin, running the given method, then uses the first 2 plugins and runs the given method again until every plugin that the Context sees has been run.
+:func:`ways.api.trace_method_resolution` works by taking the Context from its first plugin, running the given method, then uses the first 2 plugins and runs the given method again until every plugin that the Context sees has been run.

 That way, it's obvious which plugin was loaded at what point and that plugin's effect on the method.